 IT was a storm in a beer mug.
 Only it threw up the dross of racial discrimination that floats under Mumbai's cosmopolitan facade.
 Cafe Leopold created a furore on June 19 when it denied two South African ladies entry into the pub ostensibly on racial grounds.
 Though the management retracted its statement later, racial discrimination became a cause celebre with everyone, from director Shyam Benegal to actor Sunil Shetty, denouncing it.
+The National Human Rights Commission dashed off a showcause notice to state chief secretary P. Subramanyam, expressing shock "to read that the two stewardesses of South African Airways were denied entry into the bar of Cafe Leopold at Colaba only because they were black.
+As prima facie this constitutes a serious violation of human rights, suo motu cognizance is taken".
+It instructed Subramanyam to submit his report by August 4, failing which "the commission may proceed to take such action as it deems proper".

 Cafe Leopold insists it was a flash in the pan that flared up.
 Reconstructing the incident, Farhang Jehani, one of Leopold's coproprietors, said two South African women entered his cafe at 2 pm that day.
 While they were waiting for their parcel order, two men who, according to Jehani, had been drinking beer since noon, walked up to the girls, requesting them to accompany them to the pub.
 "My waiters tell me the girls were initially unwilling, but were persuaded after a while."
 When the waiter refused them pub entry, the two men "tried to pick up a fight with my uncle Rashid Dohmiri who'd had a particularly harrowing day due to a surprise excise raid.
 In a moment of irritation he said what he did."
 Which amounted to barring "entry to African Blacks" into the permit room.
 And to specify "Kenyans, South Africans, and Nigerians" were particularly unwelcome.
 While the embarrassed girls left in hurt silence, "the boys left after threatening to insult us tomorrow".